Spacesuit? Helmet? Life insurance? Space tourist loophole may end

 The companies themselves are taking a cautious approach.

-"If we had an applicant with such plans, we would postpone any underwriting decision until they returned," Prudential (PRU.N) spokeswoman Sheila Bridgeforth said.
+"If we had an applicant with such plans, we would postpone any underwriting decision until they returned," Prudential (PRU.N) spokeswoman Sheil Bridgeforth said.

 Northwestern Mutual said that it is paying close attention to the issue after the crash, but that there is too little safety data to assess the risk of space tourism.
 U.S. life insurer MetLife (MET.N) said it doesn't have imminent plans to offer space tourism insurance.